DACRIN strategy and research focus

 Our vision

-Expanded and enhanced evidence-informed practice that improves the safety, efficiency, clinical outcomes and client experiences of alcohol and other drug services.
+Expanded and enhanced evidence-informed practice that improves the safety, efficiency, clinical outcomes and client experiences of alcohol and other drug (AOD) services.

 Our mission